Chiamak/task-manager/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+THIS IS A TASK MANAGER APPLICATION USED TO MANAGE YOUR DAILY TASK USING REACT.JS AND TAILWIND CSS.
+FILL IN YOUR NAME, CREATE A TASK, CHECK COMPLETED TASK AND DELETE A TASK
+ALL MADE POSSIBLE IN THIS PROGRAM.

 ### `npm run build`

 Builds the app for production to the `build` folder.\